DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/nidoran-m.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Nidoran♂, the Poison Pin Pokémon.
 It is 1ft8in tall and 20lb heavy.
 Its large ears are always kept upright.
-If it senses danger, it will attack with a poisonous sting."
+If it senses danger, it will attack with a poisonous sting.", "pixelArt": true
 }
 {% endimage %}